1. Home

 6. Check Your Mobile Data Connection

-If you have issues with your cellular data connection but your network provider is active on other nearby iPhones, try removing and re-inserting your SIM card, also checking for damage and improper alignment.
+If you have issues with your cellular data connection but your network provider is active on other nearby iPhones, try removing and re-inserting your SIM card (if you have one).
+Also check for damage and improper alignment.

-It is worth noting that current iPhones don’t usually have physical SIM cards anymore.
+It’s worth noting that lots of iPhones don’t have a physical SIM card.
 If your phone is older or you live in a region that still has access to these types of products, this could be a good tip to try.
 For most iPhone users, however, this will not apply.

-Your Apple ID gives you access to everything Apple, including iMessage.
-Check that your ID is correct, especially if you’re having issues with other Apple services.
+The ‘iMessage is Signed Out’ error might be related to your Apple Account/ID.
+Your Apple Account gives you access to everything Apple, including iMessage.
+Check that your account is correct, especially if you’re having issues with other Apple services.

-3. Tap on Use Your Apple ID for iMessage and sign in to iMessage if your Apple ID isn’t listed.
+3. Tap on Use Your Apple Account for iMessage and sign in to iMessage if your Apple Account isn’t listed.

 9. Change Your Password

 Another cause could be your password, if someone is trying to hack your account.
-If so, try changing your Apple ID password:
+If so, change your Apple Account password:

 10. Activate Two-Factor Authentication